paulmars/paulmars.github.com/_posts/2014-05-05-decisions.md

 ### Easy and hard

-Looking a product and saying what you should add, when you have a list of features you know about from other apps is easy.
+Looking at a product and saying what you should add, when you have a list of features you know about from other apps is easy.

 Realizing that some of the features might need to be removed is hard.
 Re-analyzing decisions made is a process of forcing yourself to assume you are wrong.